Should you use a home equity loan for debt consolidation?

 Make lower monthly payments

-Why this matters: Lower monthly payments can make paying off debt more reasonable on a tight budget.
-However, it’s also worth noting that extending the length of your loan term could cause you to pay more interest overall.
+Why this matters: Lower monthly payments can make paying debt off more reasonable on a tight budget.
+However, extending the length of your loan term could cause you to pay more interest overall.

 Cons of using home equity for debt consolidation